Last updated on June 4th, 2021 at 03:48 pm

 But there are also hopeful moments in this visual storytelling, one which needs no dialogue and is told instead through its musical and dance muscle.
 It’s vibrant and explosive, both moving and beautiful to watch, thanks also to some brilliant set design by Ben Stones and costume design by Anna Fleischle.

 As these human gazelles soared and tumbled, the message in the bottle was clear: there is hope, Inshallah, and lordy is there some astonishing dance-theatre talent on-stage at the Peacock right now.
-Grab yourself a ticket before it closes on the 21 March.
-The production will move on to Theatre de la Ville Luxembourg (26 – 28 March), The Lowry, Salford (1 – 4 April) and Birmingham Hippodrome (8 – 11 April), with further international dates to be confirmed.
+Grab yourself a ticket here.

-Message in a Bottle is on at the Peacock Theatre, Sadler’s Wells.
-You can book tickets here.
+Message in a Bottle is on at the Peacock Theatre, Sadler’s Wells from 29 September to 17 October 2021.

 I was a guest of Sadler’s Wells.
 As always, opinions are my own.